Kee Onn Fong, PhD

 I am a scientist interested in the flow of matter and the laws that govern them.

 I obtained my PhD at the University of Minnesota with Filippo Coletti, studying particle-turbulence interaction and rapid granular flows.
-At the University of Washington, I did my first postdoc studying spray atomization with Alberto Aliseda in the Mechanical Engineering department.
+I also did my first postdoc studying spray atomization with Alberto Aliseda in the Mechanical Engineering department at UW.

 I am currently in search of a tenure-track faculty position.
-I can be reached any time at keeonnfong [at] gmail.com.
+I can be reached any time at keeonnfong [at] gmailcom.

-By creating programmable, active particles to control fluid turbulence, we can create designer complex fluids where control of heat and mass transport properties is possible.
+I am interested in combining soft matter and fluid mechanics to offer solutions to the global energy challenge.
+By creating programmable, active particles to control fluid turbulence, we can create designer complex fluids where active control of heat and mass transport is possible.

 I am currently studying air-sea gas exchange in the Labrador Sea, a site of deep water formation and an important part of the ocean engine.
 I focus on air-sea gas exchange in wintertime convection conditions - how convection affects the transport of bubbles and Langmuir currents and ultimately gas exchange.